-The Windows Update service can be fully disabled by disabling some related services and then disabling the Windows Update service itself.
-To re-enable Windows Update at a later time, just re-enable these services.
+Windows Update can be fully disabled by opening Services and then disabling the item for Windows Update.
+To re-enable Windows Update at a later time, just re-enable its service.

-Step 4 - In the Services window, search for Windows Update and open it.
-Press Stop, and then set the Startup Type to Disabled.
+Step 4 - In the Services window, search for Windows Update and double-click on it to open it.
+Press Stop, and the set the Startup Type to Disabled.
 Then press OK to close the window.